vinit3200/Assignment2Q1/README.md

 - git pull is used to fetch latest updates from current branch
 # git checkout -b:
 - It use to create new branch
+# .gitignore
+- this file is important to ignore all .log files